 To offer high-quality performance, all flash devices are able to cope with a limited number of program/erase cycles (otherwise known as writers and erasures) – depending on how often you use your flash drive, and how many files you store & update, your limit may well run out faster than you expect.
-Generally, as MLC NAND stores double the data in a single space, the maximum endurance it provides is lower than that offered by SLC NAND.
-This means that the more you use your MLC NAND flash drive, the sooner – and more regularly – you’ll need to replace it.
+Generally, as MLC NAND stores double data in a single space.
+The maximum endurance it provides is lower than that offered by SLC NAND.
+This means, the more you use your MLC NAND flash drive, the sooner and more regularly you’ll need to replace it.

 So, what happens inside your flash drive during program/erase cycles?
-Well, when data is written and erased again and again, in standard use, there is a physical effect: an oxide layer which separates the ‘floating gate’ from the ‘substrate’ degrades, which limits its capability to maintain a charge over a long time.
-Every SSD (Solid-state Storage Device) is able to cope with a finite number of degradations before it begins to perform in a sub-par manner i.e. increased failure rates and reduced storage capability.
+Well, when data is written and erased again and again, in standard use, there is a physical effect.
+An oxide layer which separates the ‘floating gate’ from the ‘substrate’ degrades.
+This limits its capability to maintain a charge over time.
+Every SSD (Solid-state Storage Device) is able to cope with a finite number of degradation before it begins to perform in a sub-par manner.
+Increased failure rates and reduced storage capabilities are possible.

 Ways to Deal with Flash Drive Failures

-While it’s inevitable that your flash drives will begin to perform at a lower level over time, you should take the necessary steps to keep your data safe.
-Always back-up important files – work documents, precious photos & videos, essays etc. – to another storage location, such as internal hard drive, an external hard drive, or the cloud.
-This is an essential precaution, ensuring you can access those essential files even if your flash drive has corrupted data or fails to be recognized by your device.
+It’s inevitable that your flash drives will begin to perform at a lower level over time.
+Thus, you should take necessary steps to keep your data safe.
+Back-up important files, work documents, precious photos, videos and essays etc. Save them to another storage location, such as internal hard drive or an external hard drive.
+It’s essential, ensuring you can access those files even if your flash drive has corrupted data or fails to be recognized.

-You should also ensure it remains in the best physical condition: keep it covered with the cap when not in use, to prevent dust entering through the connector and clogging internal components – if you’ve lost the cap, find a replacement or keep the drive itself in dry, clean space.
-You should also avoid exposing your flash drive to any extreme temperatures or high-humidity locations – this can affect its performance over time.
+You should also ensure it remains in the best physical condition.
+Keep it covered with the cap when not in use.
+This prevents dust entering through the connector and clogging internal components.
+If you’ve lost the cap, find a replacement or keep the drive itself in a dry, clean space.
+You should also avoid exposing your flash drive to any extreme temperatures or high-humidity locations.
+This affects its performance over time.

-Be sure to remove the drive from devices properly: select the ‘eject’ option to ensure no data is being written or erased when you remove it; take great care when doing this – if you pull the drive from the USB port with too much force, you could cause internal damage, risking your data.
+Be sure to remove the drive from devices properly.
+Select the ‘eject’ option to ensure no data is being written or erased when you remove it.
+Be mindful, pulling the drive from the USB port with too much force could cause internal damage.
+This may cause lost or corrupted data.

 eProvided has an experienced team of experts on-hand to retrieve data from your storage devices, whatever they may be.
 By following the above advice, you can help your flash drive remain at its best, but if you experience any problems, feel free to give us a call on 1–866–857–5950.